-Port Phillip Council cleared for ongoing ECEC operations following public interest review
+Port Phillip Council cleared for ongoing ECEC operations

 A public interest test review, conducted as part of the Victorian Government’s Competitive Neutrality Policy has cleared the way for Port Phillip Council to continue to operate its early childhood education and care (ECEC) services.

 The review found the services operated by the Council should continue “as they are providing more accessible care and quality education for vulnerable children than other providers (community and privately-run centres).”

 In welcoming the findings, Port Phillip Council Mayor, Bernadene Voss, said the COVID-19 pandemic “has shown how critical it is to have a safety net for those who need it most”.

 “Every child should have access to the best possible start in life.
 We now have the data to show that transitioning out of these centres would not be in the public interest as it would risk Council achieving its long-standing goal of ensuring that all vulnerable children have access to quality early education and care services,” Mayor Voss added.